AdvancedResearchComputing/Workshops/README.md

 # Workshops
 This repo holds the updated markdown versions of the workshop material that is given by ARC.
-There should only be a single presentation per workshop.

 # Spring 2026 Schedule
 Fridays Zoom: 12:00pm-1:00PM ET